ncatlab/nlab-content/pages/18480.md

 =--

-The standard meaning of "path" in (di)graph theory is *somewhat opposite* to the standard topological meaning of [[path]].
+Note that the standard meaning of "path" in (di)graph theory is different to the standard topological meaning of [[path]].
-In (di)graph theory, a "path" never has self-intersections, and hence (essentially) is a (di)graph isomorphisms onto its image, while in topology the term *path* signals that self-intersections *are* permitted.
+In (di)graph theory, a path never has self-intersections, and hence (essentially) is a (di)graph isomorphism onto its image, while in topology the term *path* signals that self-intersections *are* permitted.
 The standard term in topology for a path which is *free of self-intersections* is [[arc]] (eg [Kowalksky 1965](#Kowalksky65), Definition 29b).
 As a saving grace, the standard way to rigorously define the arcs of *plane* digraphs uses precisely the topological [[arcs]].